 If you need to contact your local office for a dire need situation, please use their online services or contact them by phone at Social Security Office Locator under “Show Additional Office Information” for the office you select.
 Please visit our Office Closings and Emergencies page for the latest information about office closings.”

 If you are a current BU student applying for a Social Security number for the first time, you would need to have ISSO sign a Certification of On-Campus Employment as a part of the required Social Security application documentation.
-Neither ISSO nor the Student Employment Office can provide documentation attesting that your on-campus employment is based on dire need of Boston University.
-If the hiring department is able to provide this documentation, please submit this letter to your ISSO Advisor via e-mail along with the completed Certification of On-Campus Employment form for ISSO review and signature.
+Please submit this Certification, signed by your department and on department letterhead, to your ISSO Advisor via e-mail for ISSO review and signature.
 ISSO will review and return to you within 5 business days.

 Can I travel to Canada and return to the US?

-The United States and Canada extended a mutual agreement to extend restrictions on non-essential travel across its shared border until at least, May 20, 2020.
+The United States and Canada extended a mutual agreement to extend restrictions on non-essential travel across its shared land border until at least, October 21, 2020.
 However, study is considered “essential” so you should be eligible to cross from Canada to return to study in the US but you should avoid traveling to Canada simply for tourism during this time.
 If you are traveling between the United States and Canada to continue your studies, you should be prepared to explain to the officer at the Port of Entry why you need to travel across the land border to conduct your intended activity, and you may be asked for a detailed explanation as to why you cannot conduct that activity in Canada.
 Tourism is not considered essential, so parents will not be able to accompany students into the United States while the land border remains closed.
 Travel restrictions are subject to change without warning, so if you are planning to travel to Canada or Mexico, be sure to check current travel restrictions frequently.